PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 In the past, I needed to configure a plugin with a path to a binary of a dependency package.
 The path to the package in the nix store is not static, as the hash is generated based on the content of the current version.
-Therefore, I couldn't hardcode it into the raw lua config, but had to pass it as a nix variable.
+Therefore, I couldn't hard-code it into the raw lua config, but had to pass it as a nix variable.
 This led to the creation of luanix and vimnix.
 Although I no longer use it, I will include it in the tutorial in case you find yourself in need of it.